 The ADA Compliance Officer also assists architects, developers, business owners, landlords and others in designing or redesigning their facilities so that they are usable by all persons, including those with disabilities.

 Please refer to menu on the side for further links.

 City ADA Policies

 The City of Pittsburgh has adopted several policies to assist people with disabilities in accessing city services, programs, and activities.
-Please use the menu to the left or click here.
+Please click on a link below to view the policy.

 The ADA Strategic Planning Team is a group of employees from all city departments and authorities dedicated to better serving people with disabilities in the City of Pittsburgh.
 The team meets quarterly to identify problems and barriers to accessing city services, programs, activities, and buildings and works collaboratively to remove those barriers.
 Please clink on a link below to view its contents.

 The City of Pittsburgh will be providing unpaid internships for those wishing to enhance their employment skills and gain valuable employment experience.
 The internships will be provided in several departments in the city government.
 To apply for an unpaid internship, please contact the ADA Coordinator.